MyUNiDAYS/competency-framework/README.md

 The HTML is produced by combining the Roles and Cmpetencies JSON with Handlebars.js templates.

+### Handlebars.js Templates

+Currently, there is only one template called `index.hbs`.
+This gets built into `index.html`, the only page which exists for this app.
+This lives at `./src/tempaltes/index.hbs`

+### Handlebars.js Partials

+All Partials which can be called from Templates or other Partials live under `./src/partials`.

+The name of the file (sans `.js`) is the name of the partial.

 ### Handlebars.js Helpers

 Where in Handlebars.js you create a helper like this: